Frequently Asked Questions

 - Please check in at least 1 hour prior to departure time to purchase tickets, transfer luggage and park your vehicle.
 Checking in at least 1 hour prior to departure will allow you time to check in your luggage, purchase your passenger tickets, your parking permit (if traveling overnight), and to park your vehicle.

-- There is a shuttle for drivers only to and from our overnight lots (Charlevoix Midde School and a private apartment complex) and the Charlevoix Airport.
+- There is a shuttle for drivers only to and from our overnight lots (a private apartment complex and the Charlevoix Airport).
 If parking in one of our overnight lots, you must first check in to our office to purchase a permit.

-- The shuttle bus will depart 30 min prior to boat departure time from our two overnight lots and 40 minutes prior to boat departure time from the Charlevoix Airport.
+- The shuttle bus will depart 30 min prior to boat departure time from our overnight lot and 40 minutes prior to boat departure time from the Charlevoix Airport.

 - Please leave all pets, passengers and luggage at the ferry dock to park vehicle.

 - If you are running late and miss the shuttle service or would prefer we park your vehicle for you, we do offer a one way valet service to take your car out to one of our overnight parking lots for $25.

 - Day parking is available in two downtown parking lots.
 One of our office staff will be happy to direct you to one of those lots when you arrive.
 Both lots are within walking distance of our dock.

 Do you have a waiting list for vehicles?